 - It caused a lot of inconvenience to common people.
 People were forced to stand in long queues at ATMs and banks as there was very low limit of withdrawal each time.

 - Still there are many Indians, especially in the below poverty line section that have no bank accounts.
-They will have no other option, because one person can exchange old notes worth Rs.2000/- only.
-Remaining amount can be deposited in the bank accounts.
+They will have no other option, because one person could exchange old notes worth Rs.2000/- only.
+Remaining amount had to be deposited in the bank accounts.

-- People who are in emergency situations such as medical emergencies and marriage ceremonies are suffering because of the present situation.
+- People who are in emergency situations such as medical emergencies and marriage ceremonies suffered a lot during the move.

 - Cost of demonetization is more than its benefits.
-The expenditure for printing new notes and the costs to carry out denomination move are very high.
+The expenditure for printing new notes and the costs to carry out denomination move were a burden on Indian economy.

 - Most of the black money may not be in terms of physical cash.